Techwithram/games/README.md

-index.html -->body of the page connect4.css -->styling of the game connect4.js -->javascript of the connect 4 game background image
+index.html -->body of the page xo.css -->styling of the game xo.js -->javascript of the connect 4 game background image and x and o mark images